amsynth/lv2lint/README.md

 ### Usage

+Information about the command line arguments are described in the man page:

+	man 1 lv2lint

 An __acceptable plugin__ *SHOULD* pass without triggering any fails, this is also the default configuration:

 	lv2lint http://lv2plug.in/plugins/eg-scope#Stereo